ZeroNoRyouki/ExtremeReactors2/modpack-api-wrapper/README.md

 _ReactorSolidModerators_

-Manage the list of registered moderators.
+Manage the list of registered solid (blocks) moderators.
 The properties of the items you can add are:

 - TagId : the block tag id (in the form of modid:path) for the moderator block